m02p02/react-json-project02/README.md

 - Changes:
     - Version 1 was previously named <i>Cosmic Logger: Bootcamp Wars</i>.
+    - Vite config.js used to create global variables for back end and utility URLs
-    - CSS tags renamed, reworked and consolidated ref.
-D.R.Y. principles.
+    - CSS tags renamed, reworked and consolidated using CSS variables and DRY principles.
     - Previously, 2-3 massive .css files contained all the CSS code -- now, where applicable and logical, each page and/or component has its own corresponding .css file to handle specificities.
     - Layout, interface, colour scheme and font style reworked and redesigned to evoke something similar to the [Pip-Boy wearable computer from Bethesda's Fallout video game franchise](https://en.wikipedia.org/wiki/Pip-Boy).
-    - <b>Responsive design:</b> version 2 has been redesigned and restructured beginning with a 375px (iPhone SE) viewport width in mind.
+    - <b>Responsive design:</b> version 2 has been redesigned and restructured beginning with a minimum 375px (iPhone SE) viewport width in mind.

 - Other:
     - Copyrighted material removed (intro music, homepage background image).